-Please just let the scale of this sink in; 7.7 billion of us (and increasing by the minute), 75 billion nonhuman victims – not counting our 2.7 trillion aquatic victims and numerous other groups.
+Please just let the scale of this sink in; 7.9 billion of us (and increasing by the minute), 80 billion nonhuman victims – not counting over 2.7 trillion aquatic victims and numerous other groups.
 Every year, year in year out.

 Farming needs space to incarcerate our victims

 And here, after a bit of a circuitous route, let’s come back to the term ‘factory farming’.
 Rather than being some particularly barbaric choice, factory farming is the inevitable consequence of a massive population with an insatiable demand for death and destruction and very little space in which to indulge that proclivity.
 Protesting about it is a complete waste of time although many large ‘welfare‘ organisations raise funds on the strength of the misdirection; it’s actually the only way there is to meet demand, and only a vast reduction in that demand could ever make any impact on it.